mrbungle64/ioBroker.switchbot-ble/README.md

 ### Supported models

 * SwitchBot "Bot"
-* SwitchBot "Meter"
 * SwitchBot "Contact"
 * SwitchBot "Motion"
+* SwitchBot "Meter"
+* SwitchBot "Meter Plus"
+* SwitchBot "Indoor/Outdoor Hygrometer"

 The models listed are those that I have in use myself.

 #### Other models

 * SwitchBot "Curtain"
-* SwitchBot "Meter Plus"

 These models are known to work, but I don't have them in use myself.